Does Biomass Hold The Key to The Future of British Energy?

-Thompson has explained that more people need to get their head around the concept of burning trees electricity.
+Thompson has explained that more people need to get their head around the concept of burning trees for electricity.
 Those who have been opposing biomass due to their aforementioned concerns over the rainforests also need to relax and rest assured that only sustainable forests will be used.
-She makes the excellent point that purveyors of biomass are not going to burn their way through depleted forest as, if they were to do so, they wouldn’t have a business for very long.
+She makes the excellent point that purveyors of biomass are not going to burn their way through depleted forests as, if they were to do so, they wouldn’t have a business for very long.

 Indeed, less trees are being burnt to use for biomass and more fibre, so the energy used in the process is becoming more and more minimal.

 To date, Drax has been delivering around an 80pc saving when compared to power stations using coal and biomass has been imported from as far as field as Canada, Latin America and the Baltics.
 This is far more energy efficient than other power stations, really emphasising that the technique could be far better for the environment than other widely used methods.

 Thompson has masterminded a remarkable turnaround for Drax since she took the reins back in 2005 and much of this has been down to dealing with carbon emissions.
 Upgrades to the facility and the burning of different materials such as biomass have propelled the power plant, which has set standards for the rest of the continent.
 This forward thinking should surely be emulated by other plants and biomass could play a huge role in boosting energy efficiency and the profits of UK power stations.